luis199230/customer-tracker/README.md

 Configuration:

-This app requires a Servlet container to run; I tested in Tomcat.
+This app requires a Servlet container to run; I tested with Tomcat 7.

 You must specify the absolute path to the directory where you want to store the '.json' files.
 This simply requires changing databasePath (line 21) in src/com/kking50/customertracker/JSONUtility.java.